geek-cookbook/geek-cookbook/docs/recipes/kubernetes/keycloak.md

   uri: https://github.com/keycloak/keycloak
 ---

-# KeyCloak installation on Kubernetes
+# Keycloak installation on Kubernetes

 [Keycloak](https://www.keycloak.org/) is "_an open source identity and access management solution_".
 Using a local database, or a variety of backends (_think [OpenLDAP](/recipes/openldap/)_), you can provide Single Sign-On (SSO) using OpenID, OAuth 2.0, and SAML.